Features and Ease of Use

 iHosting provides prospective customers with a 5-day “test time” to try before you buy, which should give you some confidence when deciding whether to commit to an annual plan.

-You can reach iHosting by phone (Santiago and Viña del Mar), online form (during working hours), or social media platforms such as Twitter and Facebook (although the company isn’t very active on either of these platforms).
+You can contact iHosting through phone (in Santiago and Viña del Mar), an online form (during working hours), or social media platforms like Twitter and Facebook (although the company doesn’t actively engage on these platforms).

 You can seek 24/7 support by logging into the client portal as an existing customer, but if you prefer to support yourself, you’ll be disappointed because iHosting provides no FAQ page and no knowledge base.